Spring feels like a promise.

 Trust in the time that true abundance needs

-Zeolite, microorganisms, and basalt rock flour are not solutions in the classical sense.
+Zeolite, microorganisms, and basalt rock dust are not solutions in the classical sense.
 They are foundations.
 They create space in which life can organize itself – without pressure, without overwhelm.

 The cornerstone for healthy abundance

 Spring is the moment to lay this cornerstone.
 Not visible, not loud – but effective.
-Those who prioritize balance over acceleration now will not experience an explosion in summer, but a calm, sustained abundance.
+Those who now prioritize balance over acceleration will experience not an explosion in summer, but a quiet, sustaining abundance.

-And perhaps that is precisely the greatest quality of a garden:
+And perhaps that is the greatest quality of a garden:

 That it shows us how much power lies in the unspectacular.